git4humans/git4humans/README.md

 git commit -m "Initial commit"
 ```

-Or when you need to face another long commands for publishing some changes into a remote repository:
+Or when you need to face another long commands for publishing some changes to a remote repository:

 ```shell
 git add .